NTDuyy/Data_lineage/README.md

 ---

 ## 🗂 Project Structure
-Data_lineage/
-├── DataLineageAPI/
-├── Redshift Database/
-├── notebook/
-├── sales_project/
-├── requirements.txt
-└── README.md

 ### Folder Details

 - **DataLineageAPI/**
-  FastAPI providing upstream/downstream lineage endpoints.
+  Connector scripts and API layer for extracting metadata from Redshift and dbt.

 - **Redshift Database/**
-  SQL scripts for extracting metadata (stored procedures, dependencies, table usage, etc.).
+  Redshift initialization script for our project.

 - **notebook/**
   Jupyter notebooks for analysis, visualization, and lineage documentation.